Optical Injection and Detection of Long-Lived Interlayer Excitons in van der Waals Heterostructures

 Transition metal dichalcogenide (TMD) heterobilayers have recently emerged as a promising platform for creating long-lived interlayer excitons, bound electron-hole pairs, whose constituents reside in different layers.
 With their large binding energy and a built‑in out‑of‑plane dipole, they offer a route to investigate many-body phenomena ranging from superfluidity of dipolar excitons \cite{lu2011strongly,aikawa2012bose,alloing2014evidence,combescot2017bose} to Bose–Fermi mixtures exhibiting exotic electron pairing mechanisms \cite{zerba2024realizing,von2024superconductivity} in van der Waals heterostructures.
 However, accessing these collective states depends on controlling the lifetime, density, and interactions of interlayer excitons \cite{high2012spontaneous,alloing2014evidence}.

 Early demonstrations of long-lived interlayer excitons relied on the electrical injection of charge carriers into separate TMD layers \cite{ma_strongly_2021,qi_thermodynamic_2023,nguyen_perfect_2025,qi_perfect_2025}.
 Capacitance spectroscopy and Coulomb‑drag measurements provided compelling evidence for interlayer exciton formation.
-While such measurements reveal static charge configurations, they offer limited information on time dynamics and spatial distributions.
-An alternative route that gives access to exciton dynamics employs non-resonant optical excitation of nearly aligned MoSe\textsubscript{2}–WSe\textsubscript{2} bilayers, either in direct contact or separated by one or two hexagonal boron nitride (hBN) layers \cite{rivera2015observation, jauregui2019electrical, shimazaki_strongly_2020, mahdikhanysarvejahany2022localized}.
-Photoluminescence (PL) from such devices has revealed interlayer exciton lifetimes up to $\qty{1.9}{\micro\second}$ \cite{cutshall2025imaging}.
-However, achieving longer interlayer exciton lifetimes and higher densities requires thicker hBN spacer layers to suppress residual interlayer tunneling and radiative recombination \cite{snoke2011coherence}.
+However, these measurements offer no information on time dynamics and spatial distributions.
+In parallel, optical pumping in aligned MoSe\textsubscript{2}–WSe\textsubscript{2} bilayers, either in direct contact or separated by one or two hexagonal boron nitride (hBN) layers \cite{rivera2015observation, jauregui2019electrical, shimazaki_strongly_2020, mahdikhanysarvejahany2022localized} has been explored.
+Photoluminescence (PL) from such devices has revealed lifetimes up to $\qty{1.9}{\micro\second}$ \cite{cutshall2025imaging}.
+However, achieving longer lifetimes and higher densities requires thicker hBN spacer layers to suppress residual interlayer tunneling and radiative recombination \cite{snoke2011coherence}.
 This, in turn, significantly reduces PL emission, rendering direct optical measurements of the interlayer exciton dynamics untenable.